What are dental bridges and what are they used for?

-Every dental restoration and tooth replacement comes with different pros and cons.
+No matter which dental restoration option you choose there will be advantages and disadvantages.
 Based on a variety of factors, including your needs, budget, and lifestyle, your dentist will recommend the most appropriate tooth replacement option for you.

 That said, the dental bridge procedure is significantly less invasive than the dental implant procedure (which is a surgery), and it requires a shorter recovery time as well.
 In most cases, dental implants are more expensive than bridges and are less likely to be covered by insurance.